 Our largest customer is Hospira.
 Our relationship with Hospira has been and will continue to be of singular importance to our growth.
-In the first quarter of 2007 and years ended 2006, 2005 and 2004, our revenues from U.S. sales to Hospira were 71%, 74%, 73% and 53%, respectively.
+In the first half of 2007 and years ended 2006, 2005 and 2004, our revenues from worldwide sales to Hospira were 74%, 77%, 74% and 55%, respectively.
 We expect this percentage will be maintained in the future as a result of sales of CLAVE products, custom I.V. sets, new products and critical care products to Hospira.
 Hospira has a significant share of the I.V. set market in the U.S., and provides us access to that market.
 We expect that Hospira will be important to our growth for CLAVE, custom products, and our other products in the U.S. and also outside the U.S.

 On May 1, 2005, we acquired Hospira's Salt Lake City manufacturing facility, related capital equipment and entered into a 20-year MCDA with Hospira, under which we produce for sale, exclusively to Hospira, substantially all the products, primarily critical care, that Hospira had manufactured at that facility.
 Hospira retains commercial responsibility for the products we are producing, including sales, marketing, pricing, distribution, customer contracts, customer service and billing.
 The majority of the products under the MCDA are invasive monitoring and angiography products, which include medical devices such as catheters, cardiac monitoring systems and angiography kits.
-Sales of products manufactured under the MCDA, including custom products, were \$15.4 million and \$19.2 million in the first quarter of 2007 and 2006, respectively.
-Excluding sales of products we no longer manufacture, sales in the first quarter of 2007 and 2006 were \$15.4 million and \$14.9 million, respectively.
+Sales of products manufactured under the MCDA, including custom products, were \$30.6 million and \$38.6 million in the first half of 2007 and 2006, respectively.
+Excluding sales of products we no longer manufacture, sales in the first half of 2007 and 2006 were \$30.6 million and \$31.6 million, respectively.
+The U.S. market for most of the critical care products that we sell to Hospira has been declining in recent years.
+Under the MCDA, we manufacture the products and Hospira is responsible for sales to end customers, and we have little ability to directly influence Hospira's sales and marketing efforts, and our sales under the MCDA are subject to fluctuations over which we have little control.

 We have also committed to fund certain research and development to improve critical care products and develop new products for sale to Hospira and to provide sales specialist support.
 Our prices and our gross margins on the products we sell to Hospira under the MCDA are based on cost savings that we are able to achieve in producing those products over Hospira's cost to manufacture those same products at the purchase date.
 We record revenue net of any such reductions.
 There is no assurance as to the amounts of future sales or profits under the MCDA.